Dyslexia: 10 Classroom Indicators

 They will take much longer to write and produce less than other students.

-Many people with dyslexia write long, rambling sentences with no punctuation.
+Many people with dyslexia write long sentences with no punctuation.

-Although there may be lots of ideas they often do not know where to start.
+Although they may have lots of ideas they often do not know where to start.

 Immediately forgetting what has just been read.